tkoskine/ahven/README.rst

 Ahven 1.2 (2008-05-12)
 ''''''''''''''''''''''

 A major new feature in this release is support for JUnit-compatible XML-based test result format.
 The release also includes bug fixes and code cleanups.
-(Release notes)

 Ahven 1.1 (2008-01-30)
 ''''''''''''''''''''''

 Incremental release including bug fixes and new features.
-(Release notes)

 Ahven 1.0 (2007-10-24)
 ''''''''''''''''''''''